How do I describe Atlanta Georgia Aquarium? I can sum it to you like this:

 Pacific Cold Water Quest

-- It showcases species like beluga whales ans african penguins.
+- It showcases species like beluga whales and African penguins.

-- Walk through an acrylic tunnel or stand in front of a gigantic acrylic viewing window, and you will feel like a SCUBA diver in an endless blue sea, mesmerized by thousands of fish swimming overhead.
+- Walkthrough an acrylic tunnel or stand in front of a gigantic acrylic viewing window, and you will feel like a SCUBA diver in an endless blue sea, mesmerized by thousands of fish swimming overhead.
+Fact: You can find some of the best places for scuba diving in the US.

 - Showcases tropical coral reefs.
 These exhibits are appropriately arranged like a gallery of living art.